 to safe destinations of their choice.

-18. The Assembly calls on the international community to firmly
+18. The Assembly calls on the international community to denounce

-and consistently denounce and to take every measure possible to
+firmly and consistently and to take every measure possible to prevent

-prevent the continuation of these crimes, to support the Ukrainian
+the continuation of these crimes, to support the Ukrainian authorities

-authorities and others in the diligent collection of evidence and
+and others in the diligent collection of evidence and proof, and

 brought to justice.
 It also calls on:

-18.1 the States Parties to the Rome Statute, to take every
+18.1 the States Parties to the Rome Statute to take every possible

-possible action to fulfil their obligations to enforce the arrest
+action to fulfil their obligations to enforce the arrest warrants

-warrants already issued by the International Criminal Court, and
+already issued by the International Criminal Court and to support

-to support the prosecution and bringing to justice of all other
+the prosecution and bringing to justice of all other responsible

-responsible persons.
-In particular, named individuals for whom direct
+persons.
+In particular, named individuals for whom direct responsibility

-responsibility has been alleged by international human rights organisations
+has been alleged by international human rights organisations include

-include the Russian Federation’s Prime Minister, ministers of education
+the Russian Federation’s Prime Minister, the ministers of education

 18.2 the International Criminal Court to examine with all due